What's new

 Key highlights

-- Investigation into exposures associated with diesel engine exhaust emissions from fixed and mobile installations and equipment used across the energy industries
+- Investigated the exposures to diesel engine exhaust emissions from fixed and mobile installations and equipment used across the energy sector.

 Recent publications